Drzhivago264/Inference_Portal/README.md

 - GPU servers do inference, each GPU server holds one model and uses vLLM to open endpoints.
 - Nginx is used as a proxy for the Django server and serve static files.
 - Celery is used to run multiple background tasks including spin up, stop, create and terminate EC GPU instances.
 Celery is also used to queue
  API requests to GPU servers.
-Noting that Celery does not run probably on Window so you should switch to Linux or living with with --solo.
+Noting that Celery does not run properly on Window, so you should switch to Linux or living with with --solo pool.
 - Postgresql runs locally and can only be accessed from Django

 The implementation of React and data flow is explained in the diagram below